 The Great Lakes system alone, is said to be the largest interconnected waterway in the world, containing a staggering 20% of the fresh water available on earth.
 Not only that, these lakes cover an area exceeding 95,000 square miles.

 Apart from the Great Lakes, Canada is home to some equally stunning water bodies, situated in the Western Provinces of Alberta and British Columbia.
-All the best lakes in Canada listed here, share the same highlights any freshwater lake offers, so if you contemplate to spend some time in luxury homes in Canada and exploring these lakes you are sure to be rewarded with a memorable experience.
+All the best lakes in Canada listed here, share the same highlights any freshwater lake offers, so if you contemplate to spend some time in luxury homes in Canada and exploring these lakes you are sure to be rewarded with a memorable experience which is one of the best souvenirs that you can get from Canada.

 Table Of Contents